0mar/mercurial/README.md

 * Version

-Current version: 0.3
+Current version: 0.3.

 This simulation is under active development.
-Information on the simulation can be found [here](https://symbols.hotell.kau.se/2016/11/30/mercurial/) and a summary of the mathematical implementations can be found [here](https://symbols.hotell.kau.se/2016/11/20/graduation-project/).
+Information on the simulation can be found [here](https://symbols.hotell.kau.se/2016/11/30/mercurial/), a summary of the mathematical implementations can be found [here](https://symbols.hotell.kau.se/2016/11/20/graduation-project/), and more information of the structure of the code is present [here](https://symbols.hotell.kau.se/2018/02/05/mercurial-2/).
 Details and a detailed analysis and features is present in the report `thesis.pdf`.

 ## Installation ##